lucadibello/MindBricks/README.md

 > During this time span, I did not add any new feature to the app, just refactored existing code to improve its quality and maintainability, as well as removing some bugs/inconsistencies/messy code.

-> I used CoPilot to help me write javadoc comments (I always review them to ensure they are correct and make sense).
+> I used Copilot to help me write javadoc comments (I always review them to ensure they are correct and make sense).